crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

 We will walk you through how some of our initial thoughts on storage and memory-mapping evolved to bring us better performance overall.

-If you like QuestDB, please do give us a star on [GitHub](https://github.com/questdb/questdb)
+If you like Crusher, please do give us a star on [GitHub](https://github.com/questdb/questdb)

 <!--truncate-->

 ## How the performance improvements started

-QuestDB started out with a single-threaded approach to queries and such.
+Crusher started out with a single-threaded approach to queries and such.
 But one obvious way to improve performance in a Java application like this is to parallelize as much as you can by using multiple threads of execution.